Bathtub Reglazing in New York City

 Bottom line: A liner can be a good long-term option if you choose an experienced installer and you want a “new insert” style solution.
 It tends to cost more, and installation quality is everything.

-Installation Process Often multi-step over 2–3 days check Single visit, 3–4 hours
+Installation Timeline Weeks to custom order + 1-2 days install check Single visit, 3–4 hours

-Ready to Use Often immediately or same/next day check 24 Hours
+Ready to Use Usually same or next day check 24 Hours

 Pour-On Restoration